ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 - the ``description`` method is a semantic description of the action, it is used when the action fails to provide a meaningful error message
 - the retry loop is a simple way to retry the action up to 3 times

+**Do you want to try this approach?**
+Here some suggestions for further readings:

+- :py:class:`~ska_integration_test_harness.core.actions`
+  to learn more about the action idea
+- :py:class:`~ska_integration_test_harness.core.actions.SUTAction`
+  to learn more about the base class you will subclass to create custom actions
+- `TangoEventTracer Getting Started Guide <https://developer.skao.int/projects/ska-tango-testing/en/latest/guide/integration/getting_started.html>`_
+  to learn more about the event tracer, the subscription mechanism and the event assertions mechanisms